lsund/beginning-clojure/beginning-clojure/src/slides.md

 3. Deal with real world irregularity.
 4. Interact with other systems.
 5. Interact with humans.
-6. Remain in use for a long time.

 I'll return to this in a while.
 For now, lets cover the other ideas on which clojure is built on.